 Get your brunch game on.

 Or breakfast game.
 Or even dinner game, really.
-Because I’ve probably made this quiche more often for dinner than any other meal.
+Because I’ve probably made this spinach and feta quiche more often for dinner than any other meal.
 And isn’t breakfast for dinner the best anyway?
 It has been scientifically proven, I’m sure.

 - It’s super tasty